 - Compile an inventory and assessment of the existing parks, facilities, trails, open space, and athletic fields.
-The analysis should consider the capacity of each amenity as well as their functionality, accessibility, condition, comfort, and convenience. - Develop an assessment of each planning area, including a list of open space facilities, relevant demographic data, residential density, proportion of multi-family housing, an assessment of open space and park needs, a discussion of these needs, and specific recommendations. - Perform a comparative analysis of the parks and recreation systems with communities of a similar size and density. - Analyze the park and recreation systems usage, needs, desires, and interests of the community today and 15 years from today based on anticipated demographic, economic, and sociologic changes. - Review the five-year CIP and identify and recommend priority parks and recreation capital projects to meet future demand. - Identify emerging trends and needs from national and regional studies, regional collaborations, and stakeholder input. - Complete an assessment of parks and recreation facilities and athletic fields based on current and anticipated needs of the community.
+The analysis should consider the capacity of each amenity as well as their functionality, accessibility, condition, comfort, and convenience. - Develop an assessment of each planning area, including a list of open space facilities, relevant demographic data, residential density, proportion of multi-family housing, an assessment of open space and park needs, a discussion of these needs, and specific recommendations.

+- Perform a comparative analysis of the parks and recreation systems with communities of a similar size and density. - Analyze the park and recreation systems usage, needs, desires, and interests of the community today and 15 years from today based on anticipated demographic, economic, and sociologic changes. - Review the five-year CIP and identify and recommend priority parks and recreation capital projects to meet future demand. - Identify emerging parks and recreation trends and needs compiled from the community engagement process as well as from national and regional studies. - Complete an assessment of parks and recreation facilities and athletic fields based on current and anticipated needs of the community.

-Task 6: Calculation of the City's Open Space
+• Task 6: Calculation of City's Open Space